MarketMove was created to solve the main issues currently plaguing crypto:

 - Ownership of Assets/Decentralization.
 Most of the crypto trading volume goes through centralized exchanges (CEXes), to whom users grant custody over their assets.
 Using CEXes is convenient, however, the exchange may deny access to the funds at any time, or fall victim to a hack, causing the funds to be irreversibly lost.

-People who want to invest in crypto can choose between two types of exchanges – CEX and DEX, which stand for Centralized and Decentralized Exchange.
+People who want to hold crypto can choose between two types of exchanges – CEX and DEX, which stand for Centralized and Decentralized Exchange.
 Further in the paper, you will find a more comprehensive view of both types of exchanges.
 For now, let’s focus on their main difference.
-Both serve as an online brokerage for trading digital assets but they’re fundamentally different in how they handle investors’ funds.
+Both serve as an online brokerage for trading digital assets but they’re fundamentally different in how they handle the funds.

 - CEXes operate on a custodial framework, meaning that they have full access to users’ private keys and, subsequently, assets.